tsa/vu8/README.markdown

     > fileReader(fileBase);

     fileReader.Set<bool (char const *), &FileReader::Open>("open");
-    // Can convert JS arguments to std::string/char const * amonst other types
+    // Can convert JS arguments to std::string/char const * and other types
     // Code to setup other FileReader methods omitted for brevity

     // Create a module to add classes and functions to and return a